-The Waterloo 1815 Memorial also offers new immersive activities and a variety of events.
+The Domain of the Battle of Waterloo also offers new immersive activities and a variety of events.

 Discover the brand new educational farm with its 22 animals installed at the Hougoumont Farm on Wednesday afternoons, Saturdays, Sundays and bank holidays.
 You will have the opportunity to attend the feeding of the farm animals, the grooming of the horses and a demonstration of the principles of communicating with horses.

-From 1 July to 31 August, the Waterloo 1815 Memorial offers daily historical re-enactment activities:
+From 1 July to 31 August, the Domain of the Battle of Waterloo offers daily historical re-enactment activities: